St Kilda, Scotland: Religion

 A missionary called Alexander Buchan went to St Kilda in 1705, but despite his long stay, the idea of organised religion did not take hold.
 This changed when Rev. John MacDonald, the "Apostle of the North", arrived in 1822.
 He set about his mission with zeal, preaching 13 lengthy sermons during his first 11 days.
 He returned regularly and raised funds on behalf of the St Kildans, although privately he was appalled by their lack of religious knowledge.
 The islanders took to him with enthusiasm and wept when he left for the last time eight years later.
 His successor, who arrived on 3 July 1830, was Rev. Neil Mackenzie, a resident Church of Scotland minister who greatly improved the conditions of the inhabitants.
 He reorganised island agriculture, was instrumental in the rebuilding of the village (see below) and supervised the building of a new church and manse.
 With help from the Gaelic School Society, MacKenzie and his wife introduced formal education to Hirta, beginning a daily school to teach reading, writing and arithmetic and a Sunday school for religious education.

 Mackenzie left in 1844.
 No new minister was appointed for a decade and as a result, the school closed on the MacKenzie's departure and although he had achieved a great deal, the weakness of the St Kildans' dependence on external authority was exposed in 1865 with the arrival of Rev. John Mackay.
 Despite their fondness for Mackenzie, who stayed in the Church of Scotland, the St Kildans declared in favour of the new Free Church of Scotland during the Great Disruption.
 Mackay, the new Free Church minister, placed an uncommon emphasis on religious observance.
 He introduced a routine of three two-to-three-hour services on Sunday at which attendance was effectively compulsory.
 One visitor noted in 1875 that: "The Sabbath was a day of intolerable gloom.
 At the clink of the bell, the whole flock hurry to Church with sorrowful looks and eyes bent upon the ground.
 It is considered sinful to look to the right or to the left."

 Time spent in religious gatherings interfered seriously with the practical routines of the island.
 Old ladies and children who made noise in church were lectured at length and warned of dire punishments in the afterworld.
 During a period of food shortages on the island, a relief vessel arrived on a Saturday, but the minister said that the islanders had to spend the day preparing for church on the Sabbath, and it was Monday before supplies were landed.
 Children were forbidden to play games and required to carry a Bible wherever they went.
 Mackay remained minister on St Kilda for 24 years.

+The church and manse have recently been restored and further restoration is planned for the 200th anniversary of the church.
+Visitors can see how they may have appeared in the 1920s.